Heavybullets8/heavy_script/README.md

 --self-update will:
 - Update HeavyScript to the latest release, no matter if you're on a branch or tag
-- Lets you use any other arugments you want
+- Lets you use any other arguments you want

 <br >
 <br >